Reading time: 5 minutes

 How do I take a lump sum?

 The process of taking out a lump sum payment is relatively easy.
-For a large superannuation fund it would involve writing a letter letting the trustee know you have reached your preservation age, have met a condition of release and wish to take a lump sum.
+For a large super fund, it involves writing a letter letting the trustee know you have reached your preservation age, have met a condition of release and wish to take a lump sum.

-For an SMSF, the trustee would also write a letter stating the same, the fund would then have a meeting and pass a resolution deciding the retiring trustee was eligible to receive a lump sum.
-The meeting would of course need to be minuted and that minute kept as part of the fund’s records.
+For an SMSF, the trustee would also write a letter stating the same.
+The fund would then have a meeting and pass a resolution deciding the retiring trustee was eligible to receive a lump sum.
+Minutes of that meeting would of course need to be kept as part of the fund’s records.

 The monies could then be withdrawn as cash or as a transfer or investments.